We take great pride in photographing couples of all different cultures, ethnicities, and traditions – particularly, South Asian and fusion couples.

 When it comes to dancing, we commonly get asked how much time we need to be there for.
 And the answer is always, “It depends.”
 If the thing you’re looking forward to most is having fun with your friends on the dance floor, or you’re planning a formal send-off, then yes, us staying throughout the entire night makes sense.

-Typically, though, 1 hour of dancing after formalities is plenty of time to capture memorable pictures of you and your friends on the dance floor.
+Typically, though, 1 to 1.5 hours of dancing after formalities is plenty of time to capture memorable pictures of you and your friends on the dance floor.

 Remember – every wedding is different.
 And so is every timeline.

 And if you’re ready for us to start working on yours, give us a shout!